afqueiruga/StatefulOdeNets/Readme.md

 ```
 python3 eval_manifestation.py
 ```
-produces the plots shown by Figure 4 in the main text, wherein a "convergence test" is performed for given models by altering their integrator settings to illustrate the manifestation invariance property.
+performs a "convergence test" for given models by altering their integrator settings to illustrate the manifestation invariance property.

+## License

+This implementation is released under the GPL 3, as per LICENSE.

+## Acknowledgements

+A. Queiruga initially developed this code by while at Lawrence Berkeley National Lab with support from the U.S. Department of Energy.

+N.B.
+Erichson is supported by U.C.
+Berkeley and I.C.S.I.